U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 |Fish, Wildlife, and Plant Conservation|

-Few resource agencies conduct fish habitat restoration and enhancement on the same scale as the BLM.
-The majority of this work is accomplished with partners.
-Since 2000, the BLM’s Fisheries Program and partners have restored or enhanced fish habitat in 5,562 miles of stream and 113,592 acres of lakes and reservoirs.
-The BLM annually conducts maintenance on about 2,000 fish habitat projects.
+Few resource agencies conduct aquatic habitat protection, restoration and enhancement on the same scale as the BLM.
+The BLM manages among the highest diversity of aquatic ecosystems and habitat throughout the nation.
+Since 2000, the BLM and its partners have improved an annual average of 250 miles of stream, 2,600 acres of lakes and reservoirs and conducts maintenance on about 300 fish habitat projects habitat each year.

-Case Study: BLM-Colorado Improves Trout Habitat in the Lake Fork Gunnison River
+Habitat Improvement Case Study: Lake Fork Gunnison River

 The Gunnison River in southwestern Colorado contains one of the country's premiere fly-fishing destinations.
 However, several years ago, whirling disease significantly impacted the rainbow trout population Gunnison Gorge, through which the river flows.
 Trout Unlimited's local chapter, Gunnison Gorge Anglers, and the Colorado Division of Wildlife have since introduced disease resistant rainbow trout and today, the future looks good for the species.